-Note: The couple's \$80,000 in federal adjusted gross income for 2021 falls below the \$109,050 limit (for a married couple filing a joint return) for Rhode Island's tax break on pension and/or annuity income, so they pass that requirement.
+So, do not include it in your calculations for purposes of Rhode Island's modification involving income from pensions, 401(k) plans, annuities, and other such sources. (for a married couple filing a joint return) for Rhode Island's modification on pension and/or annuity income, so they meet that requirement.

-The couple's federal adjusted gross income includes taxable income from pension and/or annuity income (in this example, \$20,000 in taxable income from her retirement plan), so they pass that requirement.
+The couple's federal AGI includes taxable income from pension and/or annuity income (in this example, \$20,000 in taxable income from her retirement plan), so they meet that requirement.

 However, only Ethan has reached full retirement age as defined by the Social Security Administration; Emma has not.
-Thus, only his portion of the couple's overall pension and/or annuity income is eligible for the break.
-But in this example, the calculation is straightforward: Only Emma has pension and/or annuity income, and she's not eligible for the tax break due to her age, so the couple does not qualify for the tax break on pension/401(k)/annuity income.
+Thus, only his portion of the couple's overall pension and/or annuity income is eligible for modification.
+But in this example, the calculation is straightforward: only Emma has pension and/or annuity income, and she's not eligible for the modification due to her age, so the couple does not qualify for the modification on pension/401(k)/annuity income.

-However, under a separate section of the law, involving another, separate tax break, the federally taxable Social Security benefits will not be subject to Rhode Island tax.
+However, under a separate section of the law, involving another, separate tax modification, the federally taxable Social Security benefits may not be subject to Rhode Island tax.

 Ethan, 68, and Emma, 64, are married and file a joint return.
-For 2021, their federal income tax return shows federal adjusted gross income \$90,000 from the following sources:
+For 2022, their federal income tax return shows federal AGI \$90,000 from the following sources:

-- \$50,000 in wages from part-time jobs - \$10,000 in taxable Social Security benefits - \$10,000 in taxable IRA withdrawals - \$8,000 in taxable income from his military retirement pay - \$2,000 in taxable income from her 401(k) - \$5,500 in taxable distributions from his annuity - \$4,500 in taxable distributions from her 403(b) plan only his military retirement pay and annuity payments are eligible for the tax break, because only he has reached full retirement age.
-The comprehensive example also shows that the couple is eligible for a separate tax break, involving Social Security benefits.
+- \$50,000 in wages from part-time jobs - \$10,000 in taxable Social Security benefits - \$10,000 in taxable IRA withdrawals - \$8,000 in taxable income from his military retirement pay - \$2,000 in taxable income from her 401(k) - \$5,500 in taxable distributions from his annuity - \$4,500 in taxable distributions from her 403(b) plan